ontodia-org/ontodia-org.github.io/README.md

   Where <code>YEAR</code> is a four-digit number, <code>MONTH</code> and
   <code>DAY</code> are both two-digit numbers, and <code>MARKUP</code> is the
   file extension representing the format used in the file.
-For example, the following are examples of valid post filenames:
+For example, the following are example of valid post filename:

   ```
   2016-04-28-how-to-write-a-blog.markdown